-Due to the sensitivity of the screening tests Canadian Blood Services uses, sometimes donors will test positive but the confirmatory testing is negative.
-These are called 'false positives' and unfortunately, to date these donors are permanently deferred based on the screening result.
-Beginning in early 2014, when the necessary computer changes are made, donors with false positive HIV, HCV or HBV result (those with a final interpretation of negative or indeterminate by confirmatory testing) will be invited to return for 'specimens only' after a 6 month waiting period.
-If all testing is negative, then the donor will be able to return to donate blood.
+Due to the sensitivity of the screening tests Canadian Blood Services uses, sometimes donors will test positive for a transmissible disease marker on initial testing, but the more specific confirmatory testing is negative.
+These are called 'false positives' and for many years these donors have been permanently deferred based on the screening result.
+Beginning in February, 2014 donors with false positive HIV, HCV or HBV results (those with a final interpretation of negative or indeterminate by confirmatory testing) were eligible to return to have a blood sample tested after a 6 month waiting period.
+If all testing is negative, then the donor is eligible to return to donate blood.
+Over 900 donors who were deferred for false positive results were identified for possible re-entry to date, of whom about 11% have returned to give a sample for testing.
+Of these about three quarters were eligible to return to donate.